 Connection scheduling device policy

 You create connection scheduling policies to control how and when user devices connect to Endpoint Management.
-Note that you can configure this policy for devices enabled for Android Enterprise as well.

 To add or configure this policy, go to Configure > Device Policies.
 For more information, see Device policies.